-Once, I took one pound of the most beautiful corals and extracted the tincture in due manner.
-It was as brilliant as a ruby.
+Although I must admit that the greatest power is in the tincture, one must not therefore throw the body away altogether, because it can be so beautifully prepared that it results in very great virtues.
+Its crystalline Salt - with which was as a ruby.
 From the body I made the Salt which was as clear and crystalline as diamonds can never be.
 When I had it in its last solution, I again added to it its own tincture, drew the superfluous liquid off per balneum until it looked quite dry.
 Now this crystalline Salt turned as red as blood and as transparent as crystal, which was not only a special pleasure for my eyes but in addition made me happy, thinking this process could possibly also be applied to the higher metals.
-I am still of opinion that if the tincture were extracted with a proper menstruum, the body changed into a transparent one, and that tincture were again added to it, it might well turn into something.
+I am still of opinion that if the tincture were extracted with a proper menstruum, the body changed into a transparent one, and that tincture were again added to it, it might well turn in to something.
 An experienced chymist could try it, perhaps his work would be a good investment.
 Consequently, the body of corals should not be completely rejected.

 I have extracted from the above-mentioned pound more than four Lots of pure crystalline Salt.
 Of course, a clumsy laboratory worker can handle it so badly that he spoils everything, and that afterwards nothing else can be prepared from it.
-For we find not a few of those inexperienced laboratory workers who spoil more than they bring to a good end, especially when they follow their own fantas-What I am saying is not at all to be understood as if I esties. eemed and approved the prepared coral powder of the common apothecaries, much less praise and hold in high regard the powdered corals administered by the would-be intelligent females.
+For we find not a few of those inexperienced laboratory workers who spoil more than they bring to a good end, especially when they follow their own fantasies.
+What I am saying is not at all to be understood as if I esteemed and approved the prepared coral powder of the common apothecaries, much less praise and hold in high regard the powdered corals administered by the would-be intelligent females.
 They cannot do anything in medicine and are no better than if one had swallowed a handful of sand.
 They go to the stomach and out again through the behind.
 Only faith must do its best, or else nobody would believe that such red corals are a medicine.
 Experience, however, shows what good one can hope of them.
 Whoever wishes to scour his stomach and intestines with them, as dishes and pans are scrubbed, let him do it, but I do not want such a scrubbing.

-With the body of corals of which the tincture has already been extracted, a Spiritus can be prepared which burns like brandy and can be used for many things in medicine.
-But how to bring each into its essentia will be shown according to the author's instructions and illustrated by my own experience.
-Therefore, we will each time start with the text, or the preparation and its use, while I indicate my preparation in the Note and observation, so that no one who wants to copy it will go wrong, and thus we are beginning with the oil of gold.
+With the body of corals of which the tincture has already been extracted, a Spiritus can be prepared which burns like a brandy and can be used for many things in medicine.
+But how to bring each into its added will be shown according to the author's instructions and illustrated by my own experience.
+Therefore, we will each time start with the text, or the preparation and its use, while I indicate my preparation in the note and observation, so that no one who wants to copy it will go wrong, and thus we are beginning with the oil of gold.

-Chapter 2.
 Gold Oil.